ivanperez-keera/haskanoid/README.md

 To play it with the wiimote, you need to run the program with the special arguments +RTS -V0.
 See http://github.com/ivanperez-keera/hcwiid for an explanation.

+*__Two additional notes__:

+ * Users of GHC 7.8 need to run additional steps.
+See issue [#2](../../issues/2) for instructions.
+ * MacOSX users (or anyone without a wiimote) might want to disable wiimote support.
+You'll need to comment a few things in the code and the cabal files.
+Issue [#1](../../issues/1) has been opened to deal with this possibility.

 ## Limitations